ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 Operational note for PSD DMARC: For PSOs, feedback for non-existent domains is desirable and useful, just as it is for org-level DMARC operators.
 See [@!RFC9091, section 4] for discussion of Privacy Considerations for PSD DMARC

 #   Changes from RFC 7489 {#rfc7849-changes}

 This document is intended to render obsolete [@!RFC7489].
-As one might guess, that means that there are significant differences between RFC 7489 and this document.
+As one might guess, that means there are significant differences between RFC 7489 and this document.
 This section will summarize those changes.

 ##  IETF Category